decant09/learn-the-lingo-quiz/README.md

 2. Navigate to the [repository](https://github.com/decant09/learn-the-lingo-quiz) for this website.
 3. Click the Fork button in the top right corner.
 4. You will be brought to a new page with a short form to be completed.
-5. Upon completing click on the "Create fork" button and this will create a fork of the repository in your personal account.
+5. Upon completing, click on the "Create fork" button and this will create a fork of the repository in your personal account.

 #### How to Clone
 1. Log in to GitHub.
 2. Navigate to the [repository](https://github.com/decant09/learn-the-lingo-quiz) for this website.
 3. Click on the Code button and a modal will appear.
 4. Within this modal select the local tab.
-5. Within this tab there is HTTPS, SSH or GitHub CLI tab.
+5. Within this tab there are HTTPS, SSH, or GitHub CLI tabs.
 6. Click on the HTTPS tab and copy the link shown.
 7. In your development environment open the terminal.
 8. Change the current working directory to the location where you want the cloned directory to be.